Rishabharora2773/GrofersAssignment/README.md

     b. *"/orders"* -> prints out all the current orders.

     c. *"/deliver"* -> delivers & returns the status of the orders using above logic.

+**Database**:
+    I have used SQLite database with Flask on the backend.